SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Practical Occupancy Matching with Autoregressive Models

 \subsection{Augmenting Expert Sequences with Backspace}

-To provide the policy with examples of how the \texttt{<backspace>} token should be used, we augment the data sequences as follows: with (small) probability \(\eta\), we replace a sequence \(\ldots, x_{i-1}, x_i, x_{i+1}, \ldots\) with \(x_{i-1}, x_i, x_{i}',\) \texttt{<backspace>}\(, x_{i+1}, \ldots\), where \(x_{i}'\) is chosen randomly from the vocabulary.
+To provide the policy with examples of how the \texttt{<bkspc>} action should be used, we augment the data sequences as follows: with (small) probability \(\eta\), we replace a sequence \(\ldots, x_{i-1}, x_i, x_{i+1}, \ldots\) with \(x_{i-1}, x_i, x_{i}',\) \texttt{<bkspc>}\(, x_{i+1}, \ldots\), where \(x_{i}'\) is chosen randomly from the vocabulary.
 However, we keep the action at position \(i\) as \(x_{i+1}\), with the result that the overall MDP is augmented with a stochastic dynamics: with probability \(\eta\) a random token is inserted, instead of the chosen action.
-We also apply this to sequences which exceed the context length: the action is kept the same but the next token is forced to be the \texttt{<eos>} token.
+This is also applied to sequences which exceed the context length: the action is kept the same but the next token is forced to be the \texttt{<eos>} token.
 This introduces bias, as the policy learns to match the data distribution under a slightly different MDP than generation takes place in.
-In practice however, it leads to improved performance compared to the policy learning with no examples of \texttt{<backspace>}.
+In practice however, it leads to improved performance compared to the policy learning with no examples of \texttt{<bkspc>}.